CenturyLinkCloud/mdw/docs/_docs/guides/mdw-cookbook.md

     you can plug in, have a look at the [All Known Subinterfaces](http://centurylinkcloud.github.io/mdw/docs/javadoc/com/centurylink/mdw/common/service/RegisteredService.html) section of the javadoc.

-  - Now return to ResolveBug.task and on the General tab paste the fully qualified name of the class we just created into Prioritization Strategy: `com.centurylink.mdw.demo.bugs.Prioritization`.
+  - Now return to ResolveBugAutoform.task and on the General tab paste the fully qualified name of the class we just created into
+    Prioritization Strategy: `com.centurylink.mdw.demo.bugs.Prioritization`.
 This strategy pattern is common to many attributes of a task template:
       - [PrioritizationStrategy](../../javadoc/com/centurylink/mdw/observer/task/PrioritizationStrategy.html) - priority and due interval